istio/istio.io/content/blog/2018/egress-monitoring-access-control/index.md

 ## Configure monitoring and access policies

-Note that since you want to accomplish your tasks in a _secure way_, you must direct egress traffic through _egress gateway_, as described in the [Egress Gateway with TLS Origination](/docs/examples/advanced-gateways/egress-gateway-tls-origination/) task.
+Since you want to accomplish your tasks in a _secure way_, you should direct egress traffic through _egress gateway_, as described in the [Egress Gateway with TLS Origination](/docs/examples/advanced-gateways/egress-gateway-tls-origination/) task.
 The _secure way_ here means that you want to prevent malicious applications from bypassing Istio monitoring and policy enforcement.